daocovalle/ip-country-information/README.md

 1. [Install Eclipse](https://www.eclipse.org/downloads/) or [Spring Tool Suite](https://spring.io/tools/sts/all) or your favorite IDE
 2. If you are using Eclipse, go to *Help/Marketplace* and install Spring Tools
-3. Download [CheckstyleFormatterForEclipse.xml](https://xxxxxxx/) and import into Eclipse or Spring Tool Suite.
-4. Change text file encoding to UTF-8 in Eclipse or Spring Tool Suite.
+3. Change text file encoding to UTF-8 in Eclipse or Spring Tool Suite.
-5. Download repo
+4. Download repo
 	* Clone [ip-module](https://github.com/daocovalle/ip-information)

-7. Install docker and docker-compose
+5. Install docker and docker-compose
     * In linux machine use
 	                      ```install-docker
 						     apt install docker.io